Factorization of Power Corrections in the Drell-Yan Process in EFT: Introduction

-Since they depend on two parametrically different scales $q^2$ and $\qtsq$, the fixed-order perturbative expansions for each $\Cff^{(n)}$ contain large logarithms of $\qtsq/q^2$ which can spoil the behaviour of perturbation theory and need to be resummed.
+where each subsequent term is suppressed by increasing powers of $\qtsq/q^2$.
+Since they depend on two parametrically different scales $q^2$ and $\qtsq$, the fixed-order perturbative expansions for each $\Cff^{(n)}$ contain large logarithms of $\qtsq/q^2$ which can spoil the behavior of perturbation theory and need to be resummed.
 The resummation of the leading power (LP) term $\Cff^{(0)}$ has been extensively studied in the literature, using both perturbative QCD techniques \cite{Dokshitzer:1978hw,Dokshitzer:1978yd,Parisi:1979se,Curci:1979bg,Ellis:1997ii,Frixione:1998dw,Davies:1984hs,Davies:1984sp,COLLINS1985,deFlorian:2000pr,Bozzi:2010xn,Catani:2015vma} and effective field theory methods \cite{Becher:2006mr,Becher:2010tm,GarciaEchevarria:2011rb,Ebert:2016gcn}.
 Factorization theorems allow $\Cff^{(0)}$ to be written as a product of separate terms depending on distinct scales, each of which may be resummed to arbitrary order using a variety of renormalization group (RG) or related techniques.
-The most recent analyses achieve a resummation up to N$^3$LL+NNLO order \cite{Becher:2020ugp}.
-However, much less is known about the factorization and resummation properties of the first power correction $\Cff^{\pcorrec}$. $\Cff$\, has been computed in QCD at fixed-order in perturbation theory up to N$^2$LO \cite{Ellis:1981hk,Gonsalves:1989ar}, but an all-orders RG resummation at next-to-leading power (NLP) has not been performed.
+The most recent analyses achieve a resummation up to N$^3$LL+NNLO order \cite{Bizon:2017rah,Bertone:2019nxa,Bacchetta:2019sam,Ebert:2020dfc,Becher:2020ugp,Camarda:2021ict,Re:2021con}.
+However, much less is known about the factorization and resummation properties of the first power correction $\Cff^{\pcorrec}$. $\Cff$\, has been computed in QCD at fixed order in perturbation theory up to N$^2$LO \cite{Ellis:1981hk,Gonsalves:1989ar}, but an all-orders RG resummation at next-to-leading power (NLP) has not been performed.